SeraphJACK/SimpleLogin/README.md

 ResourceLocation: `simplelogin:protect_coord`

-This plugin will teleport players back to the spawn point before they leave the server, and teleport them back when they successfully logged in, thus prevents possible position leakage by unauthorized log in attempts.
+This plugin will teleport players back to the spawn point before they leave the server, and teleport them back when they successfully logged in, thus prevents possible position leakage by unauthorized log-in attempts.

 This plugin is disabled by default since its behavior will cause some problems when playing large modpacks.